-Google Play rating: 3.5 stars (4 reviews)12
+Google Play rating: 4 stars (6 reviews)10

 The software and app work with over 12 payment gateways, including popular options like Square and PayPal but also more niche ones like WePay and 2Checkout.
 Hiveage plans allow you to deal with offline payments too, and the plans come with unlimited clients, bills, invoices, and estimates.

-More accounting app options
+More small-business accounting app options

-The apps we listed above might be our favorites, but they’re definitely not the only fish in the great app sea.
+The small-business apps we listed above might be our favorites, but they’re definitely not the only fish in the great app sea.
 If our first five choices didn’t catch your eye, no worries—scan this list for more accounting solutions that could better handle your needs.

-Apple Store rating: 4.6 stars (1.7k reviews)15
+App Store rating: 4.6 stars (3.6K reviews)13

-Google Play rating: 4.7 stars (11.7k reviews)16
+Google Play rating: 4.6 stars (19.2K reviews)14

-Sage Business Cloud Accounting
+Sage Business Cloud Accounting: Best user experience

-Apple Store rating: 4.4 stars (24 reviews)19
+App Store rating: 4.4 stars (30 reviews)17

-Google Play rating: 3.1 stars (186 reviews)20
+Google Play rating: 2.9 stars (248 reviews)18

 Sage Business Cloud Accounting—formerly Sage One—is a thorough accounting application with a smorgasbord of mobile capabilities, including inventory management.
 Sage Business Cloud Accounting has two price points: $10 per month and $25 per month.
 But here’s one place where Sage loses points.
 The website almost entirely promotes the $25 plan and implies that the app is available only with the higher price point, though that’s hard to verify even with customer service (and believe us, we tried).

-Google Play rating: 4.2 stars (183 reviews)22
+Google Play rating: 4.6 stars (395 reviews)16

 Once you sync OneUp with your bank account, the app automates your books and keeps you up to date with daily profit and cash flow updates.
 OneUp’s site also lets you toggle between the software’s mobile and desktop views, so if you plan to run your numbers primarily on your phone, you can use the site itself to make sure you like the app interface before you buy.

-Google Play rating: 4.3 stars (1.5k reviews)24
+Google Play rating: 3.5 stars (20 reviews)12

 What are the pros and cons of mobile apps versus software?

 The main pro is all in the name: unlike your work computer, mobile applications are . . . well, mobile.
-They go wherever you go as long as you travel with your phone; since most of us are attached to our smartphones by the hip (or hand), that shouldn’t be a problem.
+They go wherever you go as long as you travel with your phone.
+Since most of us are attached to our smartphones by the hip (or hand), that shouldn’t be a problem.